- Applying to study

 Am I eligible?

 HECS-HELP (opens in a new window) loans are available to undergraduate students who are Australian Citizens or holders of an Australian permanent humanitarian visa.
-Some postgraduate students may also be eligible, depending on the course they are enrolled in.
+Some postgraduate students may also be eligible, depending on the program they are enrolled in.

 New Zealand citizens (with some exceptions - find out more on the Changes to fees for NZ citizens page) and holders of an Australian permanent resident visa (other than an Australian permanent humanitarian visa) are not eligible to defer their fees and must pay in full by the census date.